Chart Color Schemes

 Underwood is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census data for Underwood shows that 84.6% of dwellings were houses, with the remaining 15.4% being semi-detached, apartments, or other types.
-In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
+Underwood's dwelling structures, as per the latest Census data, consisted of 84.6% houses and 15.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
 Home ownership in Underwood stood at 23.8%, with mortgaged dwellings at 48.4% and rented ones at 27.8%.
-The median monthly mortgage repayment in Underwood was $1,950, higher than Brisbane metro's $1,863.
-The median weekly rent in Underwood was $400, compared to Brisbane metro's $380.
-Nationally, Underwood's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $1,950, surpassing Brisbane metro's average of $1,863.
+The median weekly rent figure for Underwood was recorded as $400, compared to Brisbane metro's $380.
+Nationally, Underwood's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing